david-vanderson/dvui/README.md

 The theme's color_accent is also used to show keyboard focus.

 ### Layout
-A widget receives its position rectangle from the parent, but can influence layout with Options:
+A widget receives its position and size from its parent.
+The widget sends these fields of the Options struct to the parent:
+- min_size_content - the minimum size requested for this widget's content area
+  - padding/border/margin are automatically added
-- `.expand` - whether to take up all the space available (horizontal or vertical)
+- expand - whether to take up all the space available
+  - horizontal or vertical or both
-- `.gravity_x`, `.gravity_y` - position a non-expanded widget inside a larger rectangle
+- gravity_x, gravity_y - position a non-expanded widget inside a larger rectangle
-- `.min_size` - get at least this much space (unless parent is unable)
-- `.rect` - directly specify position in parent (rarely used)
+- rect - directly specify position in parent (rarely used)
+  - a long scrollable list can use this to skip widgets that aren't visible
+  - example is the demo icon browser

+See [inside](/INSIDE.md) for more information.